 Broadcast messaging can be a useful way for people to get important or helpful information.
 In emergency situations, it can even save lives.
 However, it's not without controversy.
 Some critics feel that massive collections of e-mail addresses, phone numbers and other contact information can potentially violate people's privacy.
 Others have objected to the content of specific messages.
 For example, in 2006, people questioned the appropriateness and ethics of "robo-calls" used during political campaigns [source: Lansing State Journal].
 In addition, many people object to receiving any type of unsolicited message, even if given the option to opt out of future broadcasts.
 In light of the prevalence of existing mass communication methods, though, future uses for broadcast messaging will likely increase.

-See the links on the next page to learn more about e-mail, SMS, broadcast messaging and related topics.
+See the links below to learn more about e-mail, SMS, broadcast messaging and related topics.